rails-administrador/administrador/README.md

 Most admin UIs need to be hacked or bent to support engines.
 This admin UI thinks engines first, main-app second. ;)

+## Philosophy

+Administrador thinks in engines, resources and services.

 ## Prerequisites

 If you are using rails <= 4.0 you have to add the responders gem to you Gemfile: